seffw/headlesscms.org/site/content/projects/appernetic.md

   - Hugo
 typeofcms: Git-based
 description: >-
-  The bridge between the simplicity of static websites and user-friendliness of CMS.
+  The bbbbbb between the simplicity of static websites and user-friendliness of CMS.
 ---